rrr-dw/typing_practice_anywhere/README.md

 Typing Practice Anywhere comes with a special handling for that kind of input method.
 There's nothing to care about, just type as you normally do, then the extension will do the job.

+# Press <kbd>Tab↹</kbd> to skip characters

+You can insert the correct characters by pressing the <kbd>Tab</kbd> key.

+Depending on your keyboard or input method, you may face a un-typeable character.
+In that case, no need to worry, you can skip that character by pressing the <kbd>Tab</kbd> key.
+This will insert the un-typeable character.

+This feature works with selection as well.
+If you press the <kbd>Tab</kbd> key after selecting part of the text you typed, the whole selection will be replaced by the correct text.

+When Typing Practice Anywhere've done something stupid, and picked some text that you don't want to type, you may want to press the <kbd>Tab</kbd> key continuously to skip every character in the box.
+That would work, but in this case, <kbd>Shift</kbd>+<kbd>Tab</kbd> is the right hammer to go with.
+Using <kbd>Shift</kbd>+<kbd>Tab</kbd>, you can proceed to the next text like when you've typed everything correctly.
+The extension will skip the whole box and pick another box, hoping you like it this time.

 # Customizable Theme
 ![](./doc/option.gif)
 (image from https://material.io/design/color/the-color-system.html#color-usage-and-palettes)